AkhilBell/HRI-Final-project/README.md

 - **Island 2**: +45° (right) - 50% treasure probability
 - **Island 3**: -45° (left) - 70% treasure probability

-All islands are 1 meter from the starting position.
+All islands are 1.5 meters from the starting position.

 ### Game Flow